theRealAph/ScopeLocals/README.md

 (Note 2: `x` and `y` have the usual Java access modifiers.
-Even though a scope local is implicitly passed to every method in its dynamic scope, a method will only be able to use get() if that scope local's name is visible to that method.
+Even though a scope local is implicitly passed to every method in its dynamic scope, a method will only be able to use get() if that scope local's name is accessible to that method.
 So, sensitive security information can be passed through a stack of non-privileged invocations.)

 The following example uses a scope local to make credentials available